 2016 The tedious job of removing all the brick exterior walls and fences began, replaced with the rustic river rock and the elegance of the lodge emerged.
 A new roof, complimentary wood siding, beams, a magnificent Porte Cochere, rock driveway and custom signage was added.

 2017 The lobby was completely transformed; the gas burning fireplace replaced with a river rock, wood burning fireplace.
 Rustic beams and trusses, wood tile, carpet, new couches and chairs were all added to form a cozy and inviting gathering space.

 2019 & 2020 We removed 3 guest rooms to create our newest addition, the Whistling Trout.
-A full kitchen, a room designated specifically to accommodate our extensive breakfast buffet and a comfortable seating area featuring the work of local artists is added as an extension to our lobby.
+A full kitchen and comfortable seating area featuring the work of local artists is added as an extension to our lobby.

 Artists Featured at Creekside Inn

 The Creekside Inn isn't just a hotel, it's our home; a place to showcase the beauty of nature surrounding us.
 We selected some of the finest photographers, painters and artisans from Bishop to display throughout our hotel.
 You'll discover art from famed photographer, Galen Rowell, local photographer Beverly Schroeder and paintings from resident Lynn Marit Peterson; encouraging you to visit or invite a fond memory.
 Our hand carved front desk by local wood carver, Lance Stanislaw.

 It is our hope that you will enjoy the scenery inside the Creekside Inn as well as outside.

 I have been fascinated by the photographic process for the past 50 years.